 Kristy is a successful businesswoman who co-owns a design company.

-She is Former Area Chairman of 12 associations in Bedfordshire and Cambridgeshire.
-She has experience in governance previously being a Director of a learning board trust overseeing eight schools.
+Kristy Adams has experience in business and the voluntary sector previously being a director of a learning board trust overseeing 8 schools.

-Kristy grew up in Sussex and received an honours degree in Contemporary Fine Art from Northampton University.
-She lives with her husband of twenty-four years and their two children.
+Kristy was born in Sussex and grew up in Slaugham and Cuckfield, Sussex.
+Attending Handcross Primary School and Warden Park in Cuckfield and received an honours degree in Contemporary Fine Art from Northampton University.
+She lives with her husband of twenty-six years and their two adult children.